-TurnItIn is an online tool that finds matches between student work and other sources from earlier papers, articles, books, and Internet resources.
-TurnItIn is located within the course resources as part of the assignment submission process.
-A TurnItIn percentage report help the student and faculty member find the specific source of information used to support the assignment composition.
-TurnItIn is used as an identifier for potential writing issues related to improper citations, overuse of quotes, APA errors, and/or inappropriate paraphrasing.

-A high percentage (over 18%) report may indicate a direct copy and paste from a source, approved templates, references listed on a paper, or even a properly cited quotation.
-Faculty member will read and evaluate the percentage report with the student to determine if a coaching intervention is needed or if there is unmistakable evidence of plagiarism.
+Turnitin is an online tool that finds matches between student work and other sources from earlier papers, articles, books, and Internet resources.
+Turnitin is located within the course resources as part of the assignment submission process.
+A Turnitin percentage report helps the students and faculty members find the specific source of information used to support the assignment composition.
+Turnitin is used as an identifier for potential writing issues related to improper citations, overuse of quotes, APA errors, and/or inappropriate paraphrasing.
+A high percentage (over 18%) of reports may indicate a direct copy and paste from a source, approved templates, references listed on a paper, or even a properly cited quotation.
+Faculty member will read and evaluate the percentage report with the students to determine if a coaching intervention is needed or if there is unmistakable evidence of plagiarism.